Apple removes apps that allow anonymous reporting of ICE agent sightings

 “We created the App Store to be a safe and trusted place to discover apps," the company said in a statement.
 “Based on information we’ve received from law enforcement about the safety risks associated with ICEBlock, we have removed it and similar apps from the App Store.”

-Downloads of apps like ICEblock have surged as the Trump administration steps up immigration enforcement with surprise raids.
-The technology has come under fire from authorities after agents were targeted.
+U.S. Attorney General Pamela Bondi confirmed that her office had reached out to Apple on Thursday “demanding that they remove ICEBlock from their App Store."
+In a statement sent to The Associated Press, she claimed that ICEBlock was “designed to put ICE agents at risk just for doing their jobs.”

+Officials said last month that a gunman who opened fire on an ICE facility in Dallas had searched for apps that tracked the presence of ICE agents.

-In a July interview on Fox News, U.S Attorney General Pam Bondi said crowdsourced apps that allow people to communicate about the location of law enforcement officers is not allowed, specifically referring to ICEBlock developer Joshua Aaron.
+Bondi has previously said that crowdsourced apps that allow people to communicate about the location of law enforcement officers is not allowed — specifically referring to ICEBlock developer Joshua Aaron in a July interview on Fox News.

 “We are looking at him and he better watch out because that’s not a protected speech,” Bondi said at the time.

+But advocates say that tracking ICE activity is a form of free speech protected by the First amendment.
+They maintain that such platforms are primarily used among individuals looking to protect themselves from surprise raids or potential harassment from immigration officials.

+Downloads of apps like ICEblock have surged as the Trump administration steps up immigration enforcement.

-ICEBlock and other crowdsourcing aps apps like are the ones being targeted, but crowdsourced technology has become common in the app store, and is still available through other apps.
+ICEBlock and other crowdsourcing apps like it are being targeted, but crowdsourced technology has become common in the app store, and is still available through other apps.

 Navigation apps like Waze or Google Maps for Android phones have been in use for years.
 Part of their draw is that users are alerted to police speed traps by other drivers.
 Users of those apps have suggested they can be used to post updates about “icy conditions.”